NDLEA nabs 6, impounds trailer loaded with 24,000 codeine syrup - Vanguard News

 KATSINA—THE Katsina State Command of National Drug Law Enforcement Agency, NDLEA, yesterday, said it had arrested six drug suspects including two dealers and impounded a trailer loaded with 24,000 bottles of codeine syrup.

-The State Commander, Maryam Sani, who disclosed this, said the arrest was made at a warehouse in Dutsenreme area of Funtua, where the consignment was being offloaded.
+The State Commander, Maryam Sani, who disclosed this, said the arrest was made at a warehouse in Dutsenreme area of Funtua and where the consignment was being offloaded.

 At a briefing on the successes recorded by the command since January, Sani said the seized trailer brought the consignment from Onitsha.